niklas-glaeser/project_landing_page/README.md

 # project_landing_page
-Second Proeject of the Odin Project
+Second Project of the Odin Project